 Current assets divided by current liabilities.
 "Current assets" includes any long-term investments that can be converted to cash within 24 hours without significant penalty (i.e., greater than 20%).
-A request to include long-term investments that can be converted to cash within 24 hours in the current ratio calculation must be sent to AHCCCS, DHCM, within 30 days of the contract start date and within 30 days of contract renewal).

 Standard: At least 1.00

 If current assets include a receivable from a parent company, the parent company must have liquid assets that support the amount of the intercompany loan.